qdeslandes/yall/README.md

 Then :

-    cmake -Bbuild -H. -DCMAKE_BUILD_TYPE=<Release|Debug>
+    cmake -Bbuild -H. -DCMAKE_BUILD_TYPE=Release
     make -C build

 Launched inside the sources directory, these commands will create a `build` directory to run CMake inside, and build the library.
-The `CMAKE_BUILD_TYPE` variable will define what will be installed.
-On `Release` build, only required parts to use the library will be build and installed.
-On `Debug` build, all the required file to build with the library will be build and installed.
+The `CMAKE_BUILD_TYPE` variable will define what will be installed. `Release` here can be changed to `Debug`, to build the library with the debug symbols.

 On Windows, the process is straightforward using CMake GUI and Visual Studio.